 Conclusion

-The integration of artificial intelligence in the pharmaceutical and medical devices sectors presents unprecedented opportunities but demands careful consideration of ethical, security, and transparency concerns.
+The integration of artificial intelligence in the pharmaceutical and medical device sectors presents unprecedented opportunities but demands careful attention to ethical, security, and transparency concerns.

-Regulations such as the EU's AI Act and US efforts, are crucial to balancing innovation with governance.
-The landscape is evolving rapidly, which calls for proactive collaboration, compliance auditing, and continuous learning.
+The landscape continues to evolve rapidly, which calls for proactive collaboration, compliance auditing, and continuous learning.

-The transformative potential of AI in healthcare is imminent, requiring a shared commitment to responsible adoption for the benefit of individuals and global well-being.
+The transformative potential of AI in healthcare is no longer imminent but already here, requiring a shared commitment to responsible adoption for the benefit of individuals and global well-being.